Organisation internationale de la Francophonie: Peace, democracy and human rights

-Similar to the Commonwealth of Nations, the Francophonie has as its stated aims the promotion of democracy and human rights.
+Similar to the British Commonwealth of Nations, the Francophonie has as its stated aims the promotion of democracy and human rights.
 Following the 3 November 2000 Déclaration de Bamako, the Francophonie has given itself the financial means to attain a number of set objectives in that regard.

 The Francophonie intends to contribute significantly to promoting peace, democracy and support for the rule of law and human rights by focusing on prevention.
 Political stability and full rights for all, the subject of the Bamako declaration, are considered key to sustainable development.

 The Francophonie has chosen to provide its member countries with access to the expertise of its extensive intergovernmental, institutional, academic and non-governmental network with a view to building national capacities, resolving conflict and providing support for ending crises.

 In recent years, some participating governments, notably the governments of Canada and Quebec, pushed for the adoption of a Charter in order for the organization to sanction member States that are known to have poor records when it comes to the protection of human rights and the practice of democracy.
 Such a measure was debated at least twice but was never approved.

 Supporting education, training, higher education and research

-The International Organization of the Francophonie aims at connecting the various peoples using French as a common language through their knowledge.
+The International Organisation of the Francophonie aims at connecting the various peoples using French as a common language through their knowledge.
 Education, like access to autonomy and information for all, begins with all children having access to a full primary education free of any inequality.
 It involves an integrated approach of teaching and training from primary to secondary school that will lead to employment.
 Education policies must also give French an integral place alongside the partner languages.
 Last, the research potential of French-language academic streams must be promoted.